Cho Ren Sha 68K: Gameplay

 Cho Ren Sha 68K is a vertically scrolling shooter game.
 The player controls a ship fighting against waves of enemies and bosses.
 The ship can fire bursts of bullets and bombs capable of damaging enemies on-screen.
 Destroying an enemy carrier releases a rotating triangle containing three items: a weapon power-up that increases bullet spread, extra bombs, and a shield that protects the player from a single hit.
 The shield explodes upon contact with enemy fire and destroys weaker enemies.
-The player can choose any item except one, causing the others to disappear.
+The player can choose any one item, causing the others to disappear.
 All three items can be obtained at once if the player enters and stands in the center of the triangle for a short period while dodging enemy projectiles.
 Upon picking up an item, the player gains a brief invincibility against enemy projectiles or collisions.

 The game's scoring system is based on destroying enemies, earning bonus points upon completing a stage, and collecting items.
 Points are only awarded for reaching the maximum number of weapon power-ups, as well as having a full stock of bombs and an active shield.
 For every million points, a shield is replaced with a 1-up item.
 If the player takes another item, the 1-up will be permanently lost until another million points are reached.
 Being hit by enemy fire results in the loss of a life and a penalty by reducing the player's firepower to its original state.
 Once all lives are lost, the player has the option to continue from the last stage reached.

 The game consists of seven stages and two loops.
 The second loop begins after defeating the final boss of the first and increases in difficulty, with destroyed enemies launching projectiles at the player.
 After defeating the true final boss of the second loop, the player can access more difficult loops using the continue option.
 A boss rush mode can be accessed through a hidden menu at the configuration screen.